Understanding Digital Privacy & Security

 Device Security

 Secure your devices by enabling automatic updates, using reputable antivirus software, enabling device encryption, and implementing screen locks.
+Consider using Tails OS for maximum privacy on public computers.
 Regularly review and limit app permissions, especially for location, camera, and microphone access.

 Data Protection

-Protect your personal data by regularly backing up important files, using encrypted storage solutions, and being cautious about what information you share online.
+Protect your personal data by regularly backing up important files to services like Cryptomator, using encrypted storage solutions, and being cautious about what information you share online.
 Implement data retention policies to regularly delete unnecessary files and information.

 The Future of Digital Privacy